-The operation was a complete success and the fleet was virtually eliminated, and though the terrible effect on relations with Britain’s former ally was predictable, Hitler’s last chance to take on the Royal Navy was gone.
-After this, most of the Fuhrer’s top commanders were outspoken in their belief that any attempted invasion was too risky to be contemplated.
+The operation was a complete success and the fleet was virtually eliminated.
+Though the terrible effect on relations with Britain’s former ally was predictable, Hitler’s last chance to take on the Royal Navy was gone.
+After this, most of Hitler’s top commanders were outspoken in their belief that any attempted invasion was too risky to be contemplated.
 If the Nazi regime was seen to fail on the international stage, then the fear and bargaining power that its victories in France had bought would be lost.

-As a result of all this, Hitler eventually had to concede by mid-September that Sealion would not work.
+Consequently, Hitler eventually had to concede by mid-September that Operation Sea Lion would not work.
 Though he used the term “postponed” rather than “cancelled” to soften the blow, such an opportunity would never present itself again.

 The true turning point of World War Two?

 The Nazi dreams of restoring Edward VIII to the throne and creating a huge headquarters at Blenheim Palace would have to wait for a victory against the Soviets that never came.
-It could be said therefore, that the cancellation of Sealion was the true turning point of World War 2.
+It could be said therefore, that the cancellation of Operation Sea Lion was the true turning point of World War Two.